 What you get with our evaluated pricing service

-Experienced staff with financial markets expertise with an intimate understanding behind securities valuations including methodologies and inputs.
+Engage with experienced staff, who have an intimate understanding of financial markets and securities valuations, including methodologies and inputs.

-Be confident as a result of the transparency into the methodologies, models and inputs underpinning the valuations process.
-Upon request, customers can request metrics reporting and deep dive analysis and discussion on selected securities.
+Be confident as a result of the transparency into the methodologies, models and inputs we use.
+Customers can also request metrics reporting, deep dive analysis, and discussion on selected securities.

-Our Evaluated Pricing Service Client Relations team assist clients with their due diligence requirements including meeting requests and supporting documentation.
-Clients can access evaluators to discuss detail behind the pricing of securities.
+Work with a responsive team that assists clients with their due diligence requirements including meeting requests and supporting documentation.
+Clients can discuss valuation details directly with evaluators.

-Established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
-Dedicated compliance members to coordinate implementations of regulations.
+Trust an established oversight and controls structure which includes an annual SOC 1 audit by a top 4 audit firm.
+Dedicated compliance staff coordinate regulatory change implementation.